 Some politicians are viewing this as a lavish expense.
 Democratic Representative Niki Tsongas seemed to scrutinize the cost of the units, which, back in March, were estimated at $122 million per unit as opposed to the updated price of $144 million.
 Tsongas further pointed out that the cost of each of these units exceeded even that of the program for the cutting edge F-35.
 The worry is that this will produce yet another burden on taxpayers who already contribute to the United States’ large defense budget.
-In view of the fact that the United States remains the world’s biggest spender on defense per capita, those worried about taxpayers may want to keep an eye on programs like these.
+Because the United States remains the world’s biggest spender on defense per capita, those worried about taxpayers may want to keep an eye on programs like these.

 In short, the aircraft seems impressive in terms of its carrying capacity and benefits to our military.
 The main concern is the hefty price, coupled with Lockheed’s growing reliance on U.S military branches’ demand for units of heavy-lifting helicopters to generate profits.